Ultimo mondo cannibale: Plot

 Oil prospectors Rolf and Robert travel to an outpost in a jungle on the island of Mindanao.
-A rough landing damages the plane.
+A rough landing damages the Cessna charter plane.
 Robert and Rolf find the abandoned remains of the original prospecting camp.
 They then find a rotting corpse and determine the prospectors were massacred by natives.
 Later, a member of the team, Swan, goes missing.
-The two prospectors and their pilot Charlie go into the jungle, and the pilot is killed by a booby trap resembling a large mace.
+The prospectors and their pilot Charlie go into the jungle, and the pilot is killed by a trap.
 Robert and Rolf then see Swan's remains being eaten by cannibals.
-After building a raft in order to float down the river to get back to the airfield, the men are separated when the raft is destroyed after traversing rapids.
-Robert, lost in the jungle, eats poisonous mushrooms, which cause him to vomit and pass out.
-He awakens to find himself being poked and prodded with large spears wielded by the cannibals.
+After building a raft to float down the river to return to the airfield, the men are separated when the raft is destroyed after traversing rapids.
+Robert, lost in the jungle, eats poisonous mushrooms, which causes him to vomit and pass out.
+He awakens to find himself being poked and prodded by the cannibals.

 Robert is then taken to a cave inhabited by the native tribe.
 He is tied to a rock and stripped down to his underwear by the natives.
-A native woman, Pulan, walks up to Robert and tears his underwear off.
-Two native men then walk up to Robert and pull on his penis, horrifying him.
-The natives then attach Robert to a pulley and bungee him from the top of the cave until he passes out.
+A native woman, Pulan, tears his underwear off, exposing his genitalia.
+The natives grope Robert before attaching him to a pulley and dropping him from the top of the cave until he passes out.

-Robert spends the next several days trapped in a small cave, abused by the natives and fed rotting offal.
-When asking Pulan for a bowl of water, she instead fondles him.
-He continues to observe the natives living their daily life, which includes eviscerating, cooking, and eating a large crocodile.
-Robert manages to escape with Pulan after killing two natives, and keeps her tied to a cord.
-The two wander through the jungle until Pulan tries escaping, after Robert becomes distracted pulling leeches off of his body while bathing in a lake.
-When Robert finds Pulan, he violently beats and rapes her.
+Robert spends the next several days imprisoned in a small cave, abused by the natives and fed rotting offal.
+When asking Pulan for a bowl of water, she instead forcibly masturbates him.
+He continues to observe the natives living their daily life, which includes eviscerating, cooking, and eating a crocodile.
+Robert realizes he is being kept as bait for crocodile hunting, spurring him to escape and kidnap Pulan.
+The two wander through the jungle until Pulan runs away.
+When Robert catches up to Pulan, he beats and rapes her.

-The two then find Rolf, who has been living in a cave and whose leg is infected with gangrene.
-The three of them wander through the jungle until they eventually find the landing field.
-The cannibals then set upon them and kill, cook and consume Pulan.
+The two then find Rolf, who has been living in a cave and has a gangrenous wound on his leg.
+The three of them wander through the jungle until they reach the landing field.
+The cannibals chase them and kill, cook, and consume Pulan.
 After Rolf is hit in the chest with a spear, Robert fights and kills one of the cannibals with a spear laced with cobra venom.
 Robert then eats the native's liver to frighten the other cannibals.
-Robert and Rolf then manage to make it to a plane and fly off, but Rolf dies from his chest injury soon after takeoff.
+Robert and Rolf then manage to make it to their plane and fly off; it is implied Rolf dies from his chest injury soon after takeoff, collapsing on the seat of the airplane.

+The postscript states Robert Harper quit his job as an oil prospector, got married, and moved to a "small farm" in Mexico.